tatocaster/RandomWalker/README.md

 # RandomWalker
 Random Walker on javascript

-On each step changes Color
+On each step it changes the color

-# TODO
- -